michaelenglert/cf-machine-agent/README.md

-# AppDynamics Machine Agent to deploy as CloudFoundry App
+# AppDynamics Machine Agent for Extensions to deploy as CloudFoundry App

 The Machine Agent can be used within CloudFoundry to Host [AppDynamics Extensions](https://community.appdynamics.com/t5/eXchange-Community-AppDynamics/idb-p/extensions)